Christopher Nolan names ‘masterful’ epic as his favourite film of 2024

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

+He praised them for bringing “new depth to the visual language of movies, mise-en-scène that could tell us what the worlds they portrayed might feel like.”

-“This has never been as clear as in the masterful opening shot of Gladiator 2, where Paul Mescal’s hand gently cradles the grain harvested from the original movie’s swaying wheat,” says Nolan.
+“This has never been as clear as in the masterful opening shot of Gladiator 2, where Paul Mescal’s hand gently cradles the grain harvested from the original movie’s swaying wheat,” Nolan said.

-The Inception director formally received a knighthood on Wednesday and his wife, who has produced all his films, received a damehood.
+The Inception director formally received a knighthood on Wednesday (18 December) while his wife, Emma Thomas, who has produced all his films, received a damehood.

 Their partnership has led to major blockbusters including The Dark Knight trilogy and their most recent venture, the epic biopic Oppenheimer, which swept the 2024 award ceremonies.